abdallahsellem/JPEG-Audio-Compression/README.md

 This program takes as input a Audio File (eg: .wav).

-The image is read using the OpenCV library in BGR color space, then converted to YCrCb.
-Each channel is normalized by subtracting 128.
-Then a 4: 2: 2 subsampling scheme is applied (another scheme can be used), by utilizing a 2 × 2 averaging filter on the chrominance channels (another type of filter can be used), thus reducing the number of bits per pixel to 8 + 4 + 4 = 16.
+The File is read using the wavfile from scipy library , then we are adding padding to the file and converting the 2 channel in sterio audio to matrix so we can apply JPEG.

 Each channel is divided into 8 × 8 blocks – and is padded with zeros if needed.
 Each block undergoes a discrete cosine transform, where in the resulting block, the first component of each block is called the DC coefficient, and the other 63 are AC components.